mariosotil/river-framework/README.md

 ## Download

-You can download the binaries as Jar libraries from the [OpenNTF website](http://www.openntf.org/main.nsf/project.xsp?r=project/River%20Framework/releases/) or the [Maven repository](http://mvnrepository.com/artifact/org.riverframework).
+You can download the binaries as Jar libraries from the [OpenNTF website](http://www.openntf.org/main.nsf/project.xsp?r=project/River%20Framework/releases/).

 ## Maven